bonham000/fcc-react-tests-module/README.md

 [See this project live here](http://hysterical-amusement.surge.sh/)

+*View the CHALLENGE_MAP file to see an overview of the challenges and their development progress.*

 To create a new challenge to test use the template challenge in the `src/challenge-templates` directory and then import it in `src/App.js`:

 ###Add an Import for your Challenge:###